ai-cfia/nachet-frontend/README.md

 ### Accessing Environment Variables in the Application

-In your React application, you can access these variables using `process.env`.
+In your React application, you can access these variables using `import.meta.env`.
 For example:

-- `process.env.REACT_APP_BACKEND_URL` to get the backend URL.
+- `import.meta.env.VITE_BACKEND_URL` to get the backend URL.
-- `process.env.REACT_APP_MODE` to check the current mode of the application.
+- `import.meta.env.REACT_APP_MODE` to check the current mode of the application.

 Note: After changing the values in your `.env` file, you will need to restart your development server for the changes to take effect.